criticaldata/criticaldata.github.io/content/en/news/curriculum/text_secondary_analysis/index.md

 ---
 categories: ["Books"]
 people: ["Alistair Johnson", "Dominic Marshall", "Jesse Raffa", "Justin Salciccioli", "Kenneth Paik", "Leo Anthony Celi", "Matthieu Komorowski", "Mohammad Ghassemi", "Peter Charlton", "Tom Joseph Pollard", "Tristan Naumann"]
-title: "Secondary Analysis of Electronic Health Records"
+title: "Textbook: Secondary Analysis of Electronic Health Records, 2016"
-linkTitle: "Textbook: Secondary Analysis of Electronic Health Records"
+linkTitle: "Textbook: Secondary Analysis of Electronic Health Records, 2016"
 date: 2016-06-01
 description: >
   MIT Critical Data published an open access textbook walking through the process for analyzing health data in 2016 which has been downloaded more than 1.3 million times.
 ---

-<a href="https://link.springer.com/book/10.1007/978-3-319-43742-2" target="_blank">Download at Springer</a>
+<a href="https://link.springer.com/book/10.1007/978-3-319-43742-2" target="_blank">Published by Springer</a>

 This book trains the next generation of scientists representing different disciplines to leverage the data generated during routine patient care.
 It formulates a more complete lexicon of evidence-based recommendations and support shared, ethical decision making by doctors with their patients.